The Elevation Grant Program

 Organizations that are start-ups and/or pilot programs may be considered for infrastructure development support.

 Applicant must be a 501(c)(3) public charity or an individual or entity with an appropriate 501(c)(3) public charity serving as a fiscal sponsor.
-Applicant must be located in Marion County, Indiana and serve residents in Marion County, Indiana.
+Applicant must be located in Marion County, Indiana serving residents in Marion County, Indiana and already have SAM number.

 With respect to fiscal sponsorship, a 501(c)(3) public charity may serve as a fiscal sponsor for a for-profit organization, an unincorporated association, or an individual operating with a charitable purpose but without a 501(c)(3).
 A 501(c)(3) public charity may also serve as a fiscal sponsor for a grassroots 501(c)(3) charitable organization.